 In business, “build it and they will come” is just not true.
 To attract customers, you’ll need a sales and marketing strategy.
 There are a plethora of options available to you.
 The key is to choose the proper ones.

 It’s critical to get strategy and tactics in the appropriate order.
 Your strategy is the master blueprint that directs all of your marketing efforts.
 The activity is tactic.
 Ads, emails, movies, and sales promos are examples of what people see.

 Marketing ideas to promote your business

-Once you know who you’re talking to, where you need to reach them, and what you need to say, you can make smart marketing choices.
-Here are just some of the things you could do – but don’t spread yourself too thin.
+You can make sensible marketing decisions after you know who you’re talking to, where you need to reach them, and what you need to say.
+Here are a few ideas for activities you could accomplish – but don’t overextend yourself.

-Try a couple at a time and see what works.
-If the results aren’t there, experiment with something else.
-You’re probably already wondering how you’ll start a business with hardly any money; the last thing you need is to waste cash on ineffective marketing.
-You’re better off doing just a few things really well.
+Try a few at a time to see what works best.
+Experiment with something else if the results aren’t there.
+You’re probably already thinking about how you’ll start a business on a shoestring budget; the last thing you want to do is squander money on poor marketing.
+You’re better off focusing on just a few things and executing them exceptionally well.